slhome2010/attributipro.doc/docs/install.md

 In the admin panel, go to *Extensions ⇒ Modifications* and update the modifications.

-After this, a new menu item should appear: *Catalog ⇒ Attributes ⇒ Attribut&co*.
+After this, a new menu item should appear: *Catalog ⇒ Attributes ⇒ Attribut&pro*.

 :::warning
 **Clear the cache!**